Display Accessibility Tools

 Daniela Palmer

-Daniela's work focused on the genomic evolution of sex differences and the evolutionary processes that shape sex chromosomes.
+Daniela is an evolutionary biologist whose research focuses on the evolution of genome structure and function, especially in relation to variation among the sexes.
+Her work at MSU focused on the genomic evolution of sex differences and the evolutionary processes that shape sex chromosomes.

-She led an EEB reading group which focuses on how systems of oppression such as colonialism, imperialism, and racism impact academic institutions and fields of study both historically and in the present.
+As a presidential postdoc, Daniela led a reading group for EEB members to examine how systems of oppression such as colonialism, imperialism, and racism impact academic institutions and fields of study both historically and in the present.

-Daniela is currently is an assistant professor of biology at University of Texas Arlington.
+Daniela is currently is an assistant professor at University of Texas Arlington.

 EEB mentors: Fred Janzen in fisheries and wildlife and the Kellogg Biological Station and Emily Josephs in plant biology.